vedantroy/gpu_kernels/allreduce/notes.md

    - `self_data` is the 2nd section of the buffer
 - [ ] Understand synchronization primitive

-Ok.
-If I'm doing this for real.
-Trading off against *all the other things I could be doing*, let's get serious.

 - [X] Roughly understand the barrier code
 - Grid shape: `<<<numBlocks, numThreads, shared mem, stream>>>`
 - 1D block grid + 1D thread grid per block (evenly splitting `size` over the # of blocks)